nopnop2002/Raspberry-ili9325/README.md

 \*When a regulator(It's often AMS1117) is mounted on the back, it's operated 5V.
 \*When a regulator is NOT mounted on the back, it's operated 3.3V.

+You can change any pin.
+Pin define is "pin.conf".

 ----